 When there is a chance for confusion regarding the recommended changes due to multiple instance of “set to”/ “equal to” in the same sentence, additional notes have been made.
 For example regarding the input “237.54: Replace “set to” with “equal to”. “equal to 3” refers to the recommended change from “set to 3” to “equal to 3”, where the corresponding current spec text is the following.
 Other instances of “set to” in the same sentence will remain unchanged.

 “The Broadcast TWT ID subfield in a Restricted TWT Parameter Set field is always set to a nonzero value, and is set to 31 when the Restricted TWT Schedule Info subfield is set to 3”

+[Group consensus: Even though this is all at the sender side, use “equal to” because we have significant precedent for this.]

 1. 55.31: Replace “set to” with “equal to”